lby221/GrandmaSchedulingServices/README.md

 	MTRmODFlZWMwZTk2NDVhNDUzYzM5NmIzNjkwN2FiODgxMDlhY2IzY2NhNDMwNmMyODBiMmI3NjM1NWY2MmVjMg
 	```

-5. Build your request URL.
+5. Build your request URL

 	Your request url should be of following format:
 	```